-Obje Objective: That the density of multiple dwellings: (a) makes efficient use of land for housing; and (b) optimises the use of infrastructure and community services.
-Acc eptable Sol utions Performance Criteria A 1 P1.1 Mult iple dwelling s must: For a site that has a connection to or is capable of (a) (b) 600m 2 ; an e area per dwelling of not less than d nnection to a reticulated sewerage, being connected to, a reticulated sewerage, stormwater and full water supply service, multiple dwellings must only have a site area per dwelling that is less than 600m 2 if the number of dwellings: stormwate r and full water supply service. have a site area per dwelling that does not exceed the capacity of the reticulated infrastructure services; and (b) are consistent with the density existing on established properties in the area; or (c) the development provides a specific accommodation need with significant social or community benefit.
+Objective: That the density of multiple dwellings: (a) makes efficient use of land for housing; and (b) optimises the use of infrastructure and community services.
+Acceptable Sol utions Performance Criteria A1 Multiple dwelling (a) have a site 600m ; an (b) have a cor e area per dwelling of not less than P1.1 For a site that has a connection to or is capable of being connected to, a reticulated sewerage, stormwater and full water supply service, multiple dwellings must only have a site area per dwelling that is less than 600m if the number of dwellings: (a) have a site area per dwelling that does not exceed the capacity of the reticulated infrastructure services; and (b) are consistent with the density existing on established properties in the area; or (c) the development provides a specific accommodation need with significant social or community benefit.
 P1.2 For a site that is not capable of being connected to a reticulated sewerage, stormwater and full water supply service, multiple dwellings must have a site area that: (a) is sufficient for on-site wastewater and stormwater disposal and water supply; and (b) a regulated entity has provided written advice stating that the site is unable to be connected to a full water supply service or a reticulated sewerage system.

 Objective: That building height is compatible with the streetscape and does not cause an unreasonable loss of amenity for adjoining properties.

-unreasonable loss of amenity for adjoining properties.
-Acceptable Solutions Performance Criteria A1 P1 Building height must be not more than 8.5m.
-Building height must be compatible with the streetscape and not cause an unreasonable loss of amenity to adjoining properties, having regard to: (a) the topography of the site; (b) the height, bulk and form of existing buildings on the site and adjoining properties; (c) the bulk and form of proposed buildings; (d) sunlight to habitable rooms and private open space in adjoining properties; and (e) any overshadowing of adjoining properties or public places.
+Acceptable Solutions Performance Criteria A1 P1 Building height r nust be not more than 8.5m.
+Building height must be compatible with the streetscape and not cause an unreasonable loss of amenity to adjoining properties, having regard to: (a) the topography of the site;(b) the height, bulk and form of existing buildings on the site and adjoining properties; (c) the bulk and form of proposed buildings; (d) sunlight to habitable rooms and private open space in adjoining properties; and (e) any overshadowing of adjoining properties or public places.

 Objective: That building setback is compatible with the streetscape and does not result in an unreasonable impact on amenity of adjoining properties.
-Acceptable Sol utions Performance Criteria A1 P1 (a) not less tha(b) not less tha(c) not more or nave a setback from a frontage of: n 4.5m; n existing buildings on the site; or less than the maximum and etbacks of the buildings on adjoining Buildings must be sited to be compatible with the streetscape and character of development existing on established properties in the area, having regard to: (a) the topography of the site; (b) the setbacks of buildings on adjoining properties; (c) the height, bulk and form of existing and proposed buildings; (d) the appearance of proposed buildings when viewed from roads and public places adjoining the site; and (e) the safety of road users.
+Acceptable Solutions Performance Criteria A1 P1 (a) not less that(b) not less that(c) not more or an existing buildings on the site; or r less than the maximum and etbacks of the buildings on adjoining Buildings must be sited to be compatible with the streetscape and character of development existing on established properties in the area, having regard to: (a) the topography of the site; (b) the setbacks of buildings on adjoining properties; (c) the height, bulk and form of existing and proposed buildings; (d) the appearance of proposed buildings when viewed from roads and public places adjoining the site; and (e) the safety of road users.